rweigel/cdawmeta/README.md

 2\. reduce duplication of effort by scientists and developers in handling non-compliance.
 For example,

-* [pytplot](https://github.com/MAVENSDC/PyTplot/blob/master/pytplot/importers/cdf_to_tplot.py#L213) accounts for the fact that both `SI_CONVERSION` and `SI_CONV` are used as attributes in Master CDFs, but they missed `SI_conv`, which is [also found](https://github.com/rweigel/cdawmeta/issues/14).
+* [`pytplot`](https://github.com/MAVENSDC/PyTplot/blob/master/pytplot/importers/cdf_to_tplot.py#L213) accounts for the fact that both `SI_CONVERSION` and `SI_CONV` are used as attributes in Master CDFs, but they missed `SI_conv`, which is [also found](https://github.com/rweigel/cdawmeta/issues/14).
-* [pytplot](https://github.com/MAVENSDC/PyTplot/blob/master/pytplot/importers/cdf_to_tplot.py#L140) checks for only `DISPLAY_TYPE` but misses the fact that `Display_Type` and `DISPLAYTYPE` are also found in CDF Masters.
+* [`pytplot`](https://github.com/MAVENSDC/PyTplot/blob/master/pytplot/importers/cdf_to_tplot.py#L140) checks for only `DISPLAY_TYPE` but misses the fact that `Display_Type` and `DISPLAYTYPE` are also found in CDF Masters.
 The [CDAWeb IDL library](https://github.com/rweigel/cdawlib) [does not look for `DISPLAYTYPE`](https://github.com/search?q=repo%3Arweigel%2FCDAWlib%20DISPLAYTYPE&type=code) and neither does [ADAPT](https://github.com/search?q=repo%3Aspase-group%2Fadapt%20DISPLAY_TYPE&type=code).
 (Note that these links go to a personal repo with a copy of the CDAWeb IDL library, which is not available in a public repository that can be searched have files linked to by line.)
-* [pytplot](https://github.com/MAVENSDC/PyTplot/blob/master/pytplot/importers/cdf_to_tplot.py#L158) accounts for `DEPEND_TIME` meaning the same thing as `DEPEND_0`.
+* [`pytplot`](https://github.com/MAVENSDC/PyTplot/blob/master/pytplot/importers/cdf_to_tplot.py#L158) accounts for `DEPEND_TIME` meaning the same thing as `DEPEND_0`.
 We missed this fact when developing HAPI metadata but could not find documentation to confirm it.
-* [Autoplot/CdfUtil.java](https://github.com/autoplot/app/blob/master/CdfJavaDataSource/src/org/autoplot/cdf/CdfUtil.java) has worked around many CDF and Master CDF metadata issues.
+* [`Autoplot/CdfUtil.java`](https://github.com/autoplot/app/blob/master/CdfJavaDataSource/src/org/autoplot/cdf/CdfUtil.java) has worked around many CDF and Master CDF metadata issues.
 (See also [CdfVirtualVars.java](https://github.com/autoplot/app/blob/master/CdfJavaDataSource/src/org/autoplot/cdf/CdfVirtualVars.java)).
-* The [CDAWeb HAPI server](https://git.smce.nasa.gov/spdf/hapi-nand/-/blob/main/src/java/org/hapistream/hapi/server/cdaweb/CdawebUtil.java?ref_type=heads) also contains workarounds.
+* The [`CdawebUtil.java` for the CDAWeb HAPI server](https://git.smce.nasa.gov/spdf/hapi-nand/-/blob/main/src/java/org/hapistream/hapi/server/cdaweb/CdawebUtil.java?ref_type=heads) also contains workarounds.
 * [The SPDF CDF Java library](https://github.com/autoplot/cdfj) (posted in this personal repo because it is not available in a public SPDF repo) catches some, but not all CDF metadata issues.
 For example, it catches `DEPEND_TIME`, but misses the fact that `Display_Type` and `DISPLAYTYPE` (it seems awkward for a CDF file format library to handle special metadata cases).
 * In the early days of SPASE, Jan Merka was creating SPASE records using CDAWeb metadata, and he encountered many of the same issues we did (which we learned recently).
 * The HAPI metadata generation code addresses many anomalies.
 See the files in the [attrib directory](https://github.com/rweigel/cdawmeta/tree/main/cdawmeta/attrib) and [hapi.py](https://github.com/rweigel/cdawmeta/blob/main/cdawmeta/generators/hapi.py).
 [Logs](http://mag.gmu.edu/git-data/cdawmeta/data/hapi/) of issues encountered that affected HAPI metadata generation encountered is generated by this code.
-These issues are tracked in the [cdawmeta issue tracker](https://github.com/rweigel/cdawmeta/issues), and we add information conveyed to us via email or on telecons.
+These issues are tracked in the [cdawmeta issue tracker](https://github.com/rweigel/cdawmeta/issues), and we add information conveyed to us via email or on telecons to the issues threads.

 We also recommend